DrakeData/Spotify_Data/README.md

 ![spotify_logo](images/spotify_logo3.png)

-# Sportify Data API Webscrape
+# Spotify Data API Webscrape
 This project is to use Spotify API endpoints to pull back personal user data.

 ## Table of Contents (Coming Soon)